Grants offered by the Miller Worley Center

 Types of grants we offer

 Contact the Miller Worley Center for more information or to learn about the application process for any of these grants.
-Grant applications are accepted on a rolling basis but must be submitted a month ahead of event or activity start date.
+Grant applications are accepted on a rolling basis but must be submitted a month ahead of event or project start date.
 Please allow two weeks from the date we receive your completed application for a decision and two additional weeks to process grant awards.

 Professional development grants